TanVedra/car-catalog/README.md

 # Car Catalog CLI - Import Cars and Categories

 The **Car Catalog CLI** is a command-line tool for importing categories and cars into the application from a JSON file.
 This file should contain categories with their associated cars, including details like model, price, color, and image URL.
+For testing, a sample file `file_example.json` is provided in the `upload` folder.

 ## Supported Format